EXCCoin/exccdata/README.md

 The following endpoints are not implemented: `status`, `sync`, `peer`, `email`, and `rates`.

-### dcrdata API
+### exccdata API

-dcrdata has its own JSON HTTP API in addition to the experimental Insight API implementation. **dcrdata's API endpoints are prefixed with `/api`** (e.g.
+exccdata has its own JSON HTTP API in addition to the experimental Insight API implementation. **exccdata's API endpoints are prefixed with `/api`** (e.g.
 `http://localhost:7777/api/stake`).
 The Insight API endpoints (not described in this section) are prefixed with `/insight/api`.